ADITYANAIR01/ARDUINO-PROJECTS/STEPS TO USE ARUINO AND NODE MCU/STEPS TO USE ARUINO AND NODE MCU.md

     * Node MCU
 (if COM PORT not detected try to replug the usb and see change in ports)

 5. Go to device manager and verify the com port

+6. VERIFY AND COMPILE CODE

+7. AFTER COMPILATION WHILE UPLOADING THE CODE HOLD DOWN THE BOOT BUTTON